 Bert next introduces us to the Banks family, residents of Number 17 Cherry Street Lane.
 George and his wife Winifred, a banker and an actress-cum-homemaker, live with their two children in this picture-perfect neighborhood.
 But inside, everything isn’t as wonderful as it seems on the outside.
 TheatreWorld has a dedicated Cherry Tree Lane backdrop, specifically designed to bring your audiences to this lovely setting.

 Our Grand Victorian Row Homes backdrop would also make an excellent choice for the Banks home.
 This lovely London street features row houses in vibrant colors.

 Inside number 17, George and Winifred are at their wit’s ends.
 Their two children, Jane and Michael, have chased off yet another nanny with their precocious and naughty ways.
 The children try to “help” by writing out a description of the perfect nanny.
 However, George tears the paper up and throws it into the unlit fireplace, leaving the shredded pieces to magically drift up the chimney while the family argues.
 A knock at the door brings Mary Poppins into their lives – and nothing will ever be the same again.
-This Grand Mansion Foyer backdrop would capture the opulence of the Banks family and the veneer of success that features so strongly in George Banks’ character development.
+This Majestic Mansion Foyer backdrop would capture the opulence of the Banks family and the veneer of success that features so strongly in George Banks’ character development.

 Mary Poppins Arrives

 Mary quickly gains control over her mischievous charges.
 She takes them out into the lively streets of London, where she introduces them to Bert and challenges their preconceptions by bringing park statues to life. (“Jolly Holiday”.)
 TheatreWorld’s sedate Vintage Victorian Park backdrop, with its flowering trees, rows of bright flowers, and neat brickwork, makes a great backdrop for this scene, where the Banks children’s appreciation of the world around them blossoms.